 *Updated* This is the famous well in the heart of Carshalton village that may be named after Tudor Queen, Anne Boleyn.
 She possibly stopped at Carshalton, perhaps on the way to Carew Manor in Beddington, where she met King Henry VIII for four days of ‘pleasure’.

 From Diana, Princess of Wales to the Duke and Duchess of Cambridge, read on to discover the Royal visits and intriguing connections to Carshalton and surrounding areas.
-Eleven stories in chronological order.
+Twelve stories in chronological order.

 King Henry VIII’s Hotbed of Passion at Beddington